ut3/ramstetter.com/content/posts/2020-04-06-new-site/index.md

 I'm not a frontend developer by any means, and yet I find web technologies fascinating if only because they're new to me.
 I've made a number of customizations to this new version of ramstetter.com, which have required that I dabble in CSS & SASS, GraphQL, and React JSX.
 There's aren't technologies I'd otherwise encounter.

-In the few hours that I explored Gatsby's [starters](https://www.gatsbyjs.org/starters/), found that a common design practice is to artifically limit the screen width (see Bootstrap's "container" class).
+In the few hours that I explored Gatsby's [starters](https://www.gatsbyjs.org/starters/), I found that a common design practice is to artificially limit the screen width (see Bootstrap's "container" class).
 I can't discount that my sample set may have been invalid.
 Regardless, I understand the temptation to do this: it makes responsive design easier.
 But I refuse.
 I paid for the @#$% 4k monitor, and I'm going to use it.

 Here's a screenshot of me editing this page in [Visual Studio Code (vscode)](https://code.visualstudio.com/):